With that in mind, we use a rule of thumb for identifying which costs can be claimed as business expenses:

 The nature of your business is also a factor.
-For example, a media production company may be able to claim Netflix and Sky TV subscriptions as expenses (they are critical for research), but a construction business likely won’t.
+For example, a media production company will be able to claim Netflix and Sky TV subscriptions as expenses (they are critical for research), but a construction business won’t.

 With that broad understanding, let’s break down examples of what’s claimable and what isn’t: